EdmanJohan/katacoda-scenarios/containers-with-microcontrollers/step2.md

-## Hello World in Femto-Container in RIOT OS Thread

 Now it is about time to create our own little container application.
 To save some time, we will work upon an existing code-skelleton that you can find here: `tutorial_helloworld/main.c`{{open}}.